MALTA (EU) RESIDENCY & CITIZENSHIP

 1. Residency is limited to Malta

-2. Residency provides to passport
+2. Residency provides no passport

 3. Citizenship offers the passport